-By organising participatory art exhibitions in penitentiary centres and on the outside, Art Without Bars offers the possibility to experience a learning process that makes the chance of inclusion after release real.
+By organizing participatory art exhibitions inside and outside penitentiary centers, Art Without Bars offers the possibility to experience a learning process that makes the chances of inclusion after release real.

 First because of the associations art offers that generate artistic expressions that appeal to the critical and creative spirit of inmates and for citizens with a juridical past.
 Secondly because during presentations for the public, Art Without Bars gives the government and the wider community an insight into how art perception as a high-quality instrument promotes the rehabilitation of inmates and former inmates.

 Questions and requirements of inmates like in this example, which we found at the back of a drawing (2007), the recent basic law in the future will approach.